markstringer-dti/markstringer-dti.github.io/dti.md

 "What can a ten year old teach me?"
 I was sitting in an office in Athens, arguing with a Polish software developer in a room full of tech guys from all over Europe.
 They all seemed sceptical.

 It was a European Union funded project.
 The first aim of the project was to design an application that used tangible user interfaces.
 These are interfaces that you can get hold of, pick up and move around.
 The second aim of the project was to use these interfaces to help school children construct discursive arguments.
 My organisation was doing the user research for the project.
 Iterative, user-centred design was in the title of the funding bid.
 Still, most of the software developers and search engine experts on the team were sceptical.
 They didn't see the point of talking to users, especially since, in this case, our users were schoolchildren.
-But still we did it.
+But still, we did it.

-And what we found was really interesting.
+And what we found was interesting.

 One thing that we found from talking to users (schoolchildren who were 10-11 years old) was that they didn't really need help with the logic of an argument.
 For instance, they understood that there was a contradiction between statements like: